Artūras Karnišovas: Professional playing career

 After trying and failing to draw interest from a National Basketball Association (NBA) team, Karnišovas began playing overseas.
 His former college coach, P. J. Carlesimo, attributed his inability to play in North America to insufficient scouting and a more guaranteed financial return in Europe.
 Karnišovas is one of the few players to have played in Europe's four strongest national domestic league championships, Spain (for FC Barcelona), Italy (Fortitudo Bologna), Greece (Olympiacos Piraeus), and France (Cholet).
 He reached the EuroLeague's EuroLeague Final Four three times, and led the 1998–99 EuroLeague season in free throw percentage (89.6%).
-He was chosen as FIBA's European Player of the Year in 1996, by FIBA Basket magazine.
+He was chosen as FIBA European League Player of the Year in 1996, by FIBA Basket magazine.

 National team career

+At the youth level, Karnišovas represented the Soviet Union under-16 national team at the 1987 FIBA European Championship for Cadets.

-Karnišovas helped lead the senior men's Lithuanian national basketball team to consecutive bronze medals at the Summer Olympic Games in 1992 and 1996.
+At the senior level, Karnišovas helped lead the Lithuania national team to consecutive bronze medals at the Summer Olympics in 1992 and 1996.
 He also played at the 1998 FIBA World Championship.
-He also played at the EuroBasket 1995, where he won a silver medal, at the EuroBasket 1997, and at the EuroBasket 1999.
+He also played at the 1995 EuroBasket, where he won a silver medal, at the 1997 EuroBasket, and at the 1999 EuroBasket.

 Post-playing career

 Karnišovas worked for the National Basketball Association's basketball operations office from 2003 to 2008, and afterwards became an international scout for the Houston Rockets for five years, while also directing the Adidas Eurocamp—a preparation tournament for European players picked in the NBA draft—in 2011 and 2012.

 On July 16, 2013, he became the assistant general manager of the Denver Nuggets.

 Karnišovas was considered one of the top candidates to be the new general manager for the Brooklyn Nets in 2016.
 In 2017, Karnišovas emerged as one of the candidates for the general manager position for the Milwaukee Bucks.
 On June 6, 2017, he remained as one of their three last original candidates, along with Wes Wilcox and Justin Zanik.
 On June 13, 2017, it was announced that only Karnišovas and the Bucks' interim general manager Zanik remained as top candidates for the position.
 Two days later, on June 15, 2017, the Nuggets made Karnišovas their new general manager, with Tim Connelly moving up to become the team's president of basketball operations.
 The Bucks would eventually promote their director of basketball operations, Jon Horst, for their vacant general manager position instead.
 His first notable signing as a general manager was a multi-year contract with Paul Millsap on July 13, 2017.
 On February 15, 2019, Karnišovas signed a multi-year contract extension with the Nuggets.

 On April 13, 2020, Karnišovas was named executive vice president of basketball operations by the Chicago Bulls.
+In May 2022, Karnišovas was voted second/third best executive of the NBA.
+On April 6, 2026, he was fired along with Bulls general manager Marc Eversley.